-The Weary Blues is published in digital form every few months, depending on the quality of submissions that we receive.
+The Weary Blues is published in digital form on a rolling basis, depending on the quality of submissions that we receive.
 The journal is released for free to e-mail subscribers, while it is also made available here for download.

 The increased commercialisation of culture has developed a number of barriers to publication.
 Emerging authors and artists, particularly in those less popular literary fields represented in The Weary Blues, can find it extremely difficult to find a platform for their work.